tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

 For implementing pairing-based cryptographic systems, elliptic curves with small embedding degree $k$ and large prime-order subgroups are called **pairing-friendly**.

-According to Freeman et al [[14]], "pairing-friendly curves are rare and thus require specific constructions".
+According to Freeman et al [[14]], "pairing-friendly curves are rare and thus require specific constructions."
-They furnish what they call a "single coherent framework" of constructions of pairing-friendly elliptic curves known to the authors at the time of publication.
+In the same paper, the authors furnish what they call a "single coherent framework" of constructions of pairing-friendly elliptic curves.

 The Coda block chain [[19]] is an example of a deployed protocol using the Ben-Sasson approach in [[2]] using pairing-friendly MNT curves of embedding degrees 4 and 6.

 ### Amicable Pairs of Elliptic Curves

-According to Bowe et al in [[8]], pairing-based curves of small embedding degree like MNT4/MNT6 constructions used in Coda require curves of size approaching 800 bits for the 128-bit security level.
+According to Bowe et al in [[8]], pairing-based curves of small embedding degree like MNT constructions used in Coda require curves of size approaching 800 bits for 128-bit security level.

-Constructions of pairing-friendly curves were mostly restricted to embedding degrees less than $k \leq 6$, until Barreto and Naehrig constructed curves of prime order and embedding degree $k = 12$ in [[20]].
+Previously, constructions of pairing-friendly curves were mostly restricted to embedding degrees less than $k \leq 6$, until Barreto and Naehrig constructed curves of prime order and embedding degree $k = 12$ in [[20]].

-Some researchers, such as Chiesa et al [[21]], do not make any distinction between a cycle of pairing-friendly elliptic curves and Aliquot cycle of elliptic curves defined below.
+Some researchers, such as Chiesa et al [[21]], do not make any distinction between a cycle of pairing-friendly elliptic curves and Aliquot cycle of elliptic curves, to be defined below.
-Except that Aliquot cycles are more concerned with primality.
+It is perhaps due the fact that Aliquot cycles are more concerned with elliptic curves of prime orders, than pairing-friendly curves.

-Minimum required properties of the second elliptic curve that forms an Amicable Pair with the elliptic curve group $E(\mathbb{F}_q)$ are,
+Minimum required properties for a second elliptic curve that forms an Amicable Pair with the elliptic curve group $E(\mathbb{F}_q)$ are,
 - the second curve must also be of a large prime order,
-- it must be compatible with the first in the sense that the verifier operations can be efficiently carried out in the second,
+- it must be compatible with the first in the sense that the verifier operations can be efficiently carried out in it, and
-- its DLP must be comparably as difficult as in the first $E(\mathbb{F}_q)$.
+- its Discrete Log Problem must be comparably as difficult as in the first curve $E(\mathbb{F}_q)$.

 An elliptic curve $E$ over a field $\mathbb{F}$ has a **good reduction** at a prime $p$ if the elliptic curve group $E(\mathbb{F}_p)$ has all the above mentioned properties.

 **Definition 3:** [[16]]
 An **Aliquot Cycle** of an elliptic curve $E$ over $\mathbb{Q}$ refers to a sequence of